spicydog/thai-word-tokenizer/README.md

-# Thai Work Tokenizer for JavaScript
+# Thai Word Tokenizer on JavaScript

-A web based Thai words tokenizer with longest word matching algorithm in JavaScript.
+This is a Thai word segmentation on JavaScript.
+The approach of this project is simply longest matching algorithm.
+The algorithm compare string with words in a dictionary and select the longest it found as a result.